Lossy

 010

 The humidity and heat of summer have lifted, and in their absence, I notice the scent of burnt coffee.
 Trucks reverse behind me.
-Today, the cargo bay is replete with activity.
+Down on the ground floor, the cargo bay is replete with activity.

 The toy camera is in my hand.
 My own subtraction machine.
 It takes this singed atmosphere, reducing what lands on its sensor to a basic chiaroscuro of zeros and ones.